 Achmed is having a very bad day.
-As if accidentally blowing himself up until he's a talking skeleton isn't bad enough, the world's most incompetent terrorist finds himself whisked away from his homeland by a bald eagle and taken to - Americaville, USA.Written by
+As if accidentally blowing himself up until he's just a talking skeleton with eyeballs isn't bad enough, the world's most incompetent terrorist finds himself whisked away from his homeland by a bald eagle and taken to Americaville, USA.Written by

 Hassan's exasperated remark that Achmed "still has not killed Infidel One" has a double-meaning --- ostensibly, it simply states that our favorite dead terrorist has not managed to annihilate any non-Muslim humans (although he did manage to explosively pulverize most of the terrorists' own training-camp; the story doesn't reveal if any of the extremists-in-training were killed in the inferno), but it also implies that one of the prime objectives that Hussan had hired Achmed for was to assassinate the President of the United States ("One Papa" is slang for the President, and he travels in "Air Force One").
 See more »